Bgajjala8/blog/content/posts/Event-bridge.md

 One of the major issues we encountered during implementation was the risk of **infinite loops**.
 This could occur when a bridged message was picked up again by the system, causing it to loop through the routes repeatedly.

-To prevent this, we introduced a custom metadata tagging for messages being bridged, using a tag called **x-eventbridge-metadata**.
+To prevent this, we introduced a custom metadata tagging for messages being bridged, using a tag called **x-eventbridge-sync**.
 This metadata allowed us to:

 1. **Tag messages that had already been bridged:**
    We included metadata with a unique identifier to track messages as they moved through the routes.

 2. **Filter out bridged messages:**
-   Routes were configured to ignore messages with the `x-eventbridge-metadata` tag, ensuring they wouldn't loop back into the system.
+   Routes were configured to ignore messages with the `x-eventbridge-sync` tag, ensuring they wouldn't loop back into the system.

 3. **Handle unprocessed messages gracefully:**
    In cases where messages were misrouted or encountered errors, they were sent to an empty queue for further inspection or simply logged for debugging.